cabrero/pypbt/docs/index.md

   - Providing it is, this approach eases writing and reading the properties ?

+The main challenge is to design it in such a way that it is easy to define and tranform the Domains of the properties' variables.

 ## What's next if the answers are yes ?